LogtalkDotOrg/logtalk3/library/NOTES.md

 As a general rule, always use the corresponding loader file to load a library.
-Most library entities are part of small hierarchies or depend on other libraries and thus cannot be loaded and compiled separately (e.g. the `list` object implements the `listp` protocol and is part of a basic types hierarchy).
+Most library entities are part of small hierarchies or depend on other libraries and thus cannot be loaded and compiled separately (e.g., the `list` object implements the `listp` protocol and is part of a basic types hierarchy).
 Using the loader files takes care of all dependencies and also ensures compilation in optimized mode.